Entertainment

 Share

-Scheduled for theatrical release in early 2026, the film will offer fans an intimate look at the band’s performance, capturing the raw energy and emotion of their final live show.
+Scheduled for theatrical release in early 2026, the film will offer fans an intimate look at the band’s historic performance, capturing the raw energy and emotion of their final live show.

-The concert marked the first in 20 years that the lineup—Ozzy Osbourne, Tony Iommi, Geezer Butler, and Bill Ward—reunited on stage.
-Despite Osbourne’s battle with Parkinson’s disease, which required him to perform seated, the event was a testament to the band’s enduring influence on the genre.
-The film will feature electrifying renditions of iconic such as “War Pigs,” “Iron Man,” “ of the Grave,” and the show-stopping “Paranoid.”
+The concert marked the first time in 20 years that the original lineup—Ozzy Osbourne, Tony Iommi, Geezer Butler, and Bill Ward—reunited on stage.
+Despite Osbourne’s ongoing battle with Parkinson’s disease, which required him to perform seated, the event was a testament to the band’s enduring influence on the heavy metal genre.
+The film will feature electrifying renditions of iconic tracks such as “War Pigs,” “Iron Man,” “Children of the Grave,” and the show-stopping “Paranoid.”

-Hosted by Jason Momoa, the event also showcased from a stellar lineup of artists, including Metallica, N’ Roses, Ronnie Wood, Steven Tyler of Aerosmith, Slayer, Pantera, Tool, Yungblud, Papa V/Ghost, and a memorable drum-off featuring Tool’s Danny Carey, Blink-182’s Travis Barker, and the Red Hot Chili Peppers’ Chad Smith.
-This diverse array of paid homage to Black Sabbath’s profound impact on the music industry.
+Hosted by Jason Momoa, the event also showcased performances from a stellar lineup of artists, including Metallica, Guns N’ Roses, Ronnie Wood, Steven Tyler of Aerosmith, Slayer, Pantera, Tool, Yungblud, Papa V/Ghost, and a memorable drum-off featuring Tool’s Danny Carey, Blink-182’s Travis Barker, and the Red Hot Chili Peppers’ Chad Smith.
+This diverse array of talent paid homage to Black Sabbath’s profound impact on the music industry.

-Following its theatrical release, “Back to the Beginning: Ozzy’s Final Bow” will be available for viewing later in 2026, allowing fans worldwide to experience this historic event.
-The film promises to be a fitting tribute to Ozzy Osbourne and Black Sabbath, encapsulating the essence of their final performance and their as pioneers of heavy metal.
+Following its theatrical release, “Back to the Beginning: Ozzy’s Final Bow” will be available for home viewing later in 2026, allowing fans worldwide to experience this historic event.
+The film promises to be a fitting tribute to Ozzy Osbourne and Black Sabbath, encapsulating the essence of their final performance and celebrating their legacy as pioneers of heavy metal.

 Share